Webinars and Online Courses

 Duration: 1 hour

-Presenters: Curt Naser and Karen Donoghue
+Facilitators: Curt Naser and Karen Donoghue

 Understanding the importance of assessing student learning and engagement outside the classroom, the Office of Residence Life at Fairfield University developed a nine trait assessment rubric that asks the Resident Assistant to evaluate resident engagement in academics and co-curricular life.
 Initial results over the last four years from Resident Assistant assessments show strong correlations to grades, retention and resident engagement.
 This session will explain the assessment rubric, highlight the results and explore opportunities for growth at your institution.